Activity Introduction

 Learning intentions:

-• Students will understand and be able to analyse the way language, structural, stylistic and visual choices work in representing and shaping points of view and influencing audiences.
+• understand and be able to analyse the way language, structural, stylistic and visual choices work in representing and shaping points of view and influencing audiences.

-• Students will enhance their comparative skills to understand how different media texts represent and report issues in different ways and elicit different responses from audiences.
+• enhance their comparative skills to understand how different media texts represent and report issues in different ways and elicit different responses from audiences.

-• Students will be able to analyse and make evaluative judgements about the effectiveness of media texts in positioning audiences about issues.
+• be able to analyse and make evaluative judgements about the effectiveness of media texts in positioning audiences about issues.

 Year 11 English: